Skip to Site Header Skip to Main Content Skip to Footer

 “The saying that everybody needs eight hours of sleep is associated with the industrial revolution – eight hours labour, eight hours recreation, eight hours rest,” she said.
 “Genetics, age, medical conditions, environmental, and behavioral factors determine how much sleep you need.

-Some people require more than eight hours and some less.
-Certain people function well on less than six hours, and can actually experience insomnia when aiming for eight hours every night.”
+Some people require more and some need less.
+Certain people function well on less than six hrs, and can actually experience insomnia when aiming for eight hours every night.”

 Psychologist Stephanie Centofanti agrees: